Australian cities for digital rights

 There’s nothing smart about eroding our rights.

-Australians expect to be able to live their lives without being watched, monitored and tracked.
-The concept that our cities need to be ‘smart’ needs to be managed alongside the freedoms of the people who inhabit them.
+Australians should be able to live their lives without being constantly watched, monitored and tracked.
+If we want our cities to be truly ‘smart,’ they need to uphold the freedoms of the people who inhabit them.